biosemantics/matrix-generation/requirement-notes.md

 requirement-notes
 --------------------
+* Input:
+** text capture output
+** ontologies that can be used to map structure (or possibly also quality terms against?)

 * Matrix consists of rows (Taxa), columns (Characters) and cells (character-values for taxon)
 * Matrix reading from text capture output XML schema: https://github.com/biosemantics/schemas/blob/master/semanticMarkupOutput.xsd
 * Matrix output format: The serialized matrix model (can be deserialized by ETC and fed to matrix review)